 Arbonne RE9 Advanced Intensive Renewal Serum

 This Arbonne RE9 serum has a light, silky texture that gives the skin a soft, smooth feel.
 It’s said to help enhance the look of skin smoothness and firmness, but unfortunately this serum contains pretty low concentrations of ingredients that would provide these benefits.
-For example, the brand lists vitamin C, plant stem cells, and sea buckthorn oil as key ingredients, however, these ingredients are used in concentrations of less than 1% (we know this because they are all listed after xanthan gum on the ingredient list).
+For example, the brand lists vitamin C and sea buckthorn oil as key ingredients, however, these ingredients are used in concentrations of less than 1% (we know this because they are all listed after xanthan gum on the ingredient list).

 The true key ingredients in this formula include glycerin, silicones, sugarcane extract, lemon fruit extract, orange fruit extract, apple fruit extract, and green tea leaf extract.
 These are beneficial ingredients, but they won’t do much to increase your skin’s firmness.

 This serum-infused sheet mask is formulated to hydrate, smooth, replenish, and enhance radiance.
 There are plenty of hydrating ingredients infused in this mask, such as glycerin, apple fruit extract, cucumber fruit extract, and algae extract.
 These ingredients act like moisture magnets, drawing moisture into the upper layers of skin in order to improve skin hydration and give your complexion that plumped, youthful appearance.

 Arbonne RE9 Advanced Lifting & Contouring Eye Cream